AndersonPaschoalon/CKsQuestDialogManager/AppClear/Pages/tutorial.md

 * For each topic within the branch, there is a sub-subtitle that contains information about the player (if applicable) and a list of dialogs for the actor to whom the branch belongs (if any).
 The actor is identified by their ID, and their mood and voice audio file name are also included.

 > ![](Img/doc-no-aliases.png)
-> *Document with no comments and named actors.*
+> *Document without comments or named actors.*

-While this is a good first version of the documentation, there are a few issues to keep in mind:
+While this is a good first version of the documentation, there are still few issues with it:

 * It would be helpful to provide some context for the branches, so that readers can understand the context of the dialogues.
 * The quest history should also be included at the beginning of the document, for a better understanding of the overall context and how the branches connect.